Audi Q3 SUV review

 The Audi Q3 is no longer the smallest SUV the brand makes; that’s the Audi Q2.
-The Q3 still remains one of the most popular models in Audi’s lineup, as it’s big enough for a family but is more affordable than the larger Q5, which is much more of a luxury car.
+Yet the Q3 still remains one of the most popular models in Audi’s lineup, as it’s big enough for a family but is more affordable than the larger Q5, which is much more of a luxury car.

 The Q3 uses a similar set of parts to the Skoda Kodiaq, Volkswagen Tiguan and SEAT Ateca, including many of the same engines, which means you could consider these models suitable alternatives, if your budget doesn’t quite stretch to the four-ringed badge.
 The Q3 sets itself apart from its Volkswagen Group siblings with a smart interior, classy design and a focus on tech and comfort.

 This is the second-generation Q3 and, while it’s not radically different from the model that came before, it now has a look that’s closer to more expensive Audi models and features a much more impressive interior than the first version.

 There’s a focus on build quality and classy design inside and out, so the Q3 offers an upmarket interior with lots of tech.
-It’s comfortable inside and although the Q3 is among the more expensive cars of its type, it still justifies the extra.
+It’s comfortable inside and although the Q3 is amongst the more expensive cars of its type, it goes quite some way to justifying its premium.

 One of the key bits of tech is the 'Virtual Cockpit' 10.1-inch digital dial panel (or 12.3 inches on higher-spec models), which is joined by a neat 10.1-inch touchscreen on the dash.
 Together, these screens house loads of clever features and make the Q3 feel every bit as hi-tech as rivals from BMW and Mercedes.
-The design of the cabin is smart, and the Q3’s displays and screens are nicely integrated into the dashboard, avoiding the ‘stuck-on’ look like in some other cars.
+The design of the cabin is smart, and the Q3’s displays and screens are nicely integrated into the dashboard, avoiding the ‘stuck-on’ look of some other models.